 rates

 Club rates are based on the actual costs of owning and operating our aircraft.
-These rates are current as of February 1, 2024 and are reflective of current fuel prices.
+These rates are current as of June 1, 2024 and are reflective of current fuel prices.

 Initial Costs